-BEA and the Census Bureau will periodically reevaluate the list of selected countries and areas and may make further additions or modifications at a future date.
+BEA and the Census Bureau periodically reevaluate the list of selected countries and areas and may make further additions or modifications at a future date.

-Are these new statistics available as a time series?
+Are these statistics available as a time series?

-Statistics for seasonally adjusted trade in goods and services are available beginning with first quarter 1999 in a historical time series file, available at www.bea.gov/newsreleases/international/trade/trad_geo_time_series.xls.
-This file is updated quarterly in March, June, September, and December.
+Statistics for seasonally adjusted trade in goods and services are available beginning with first quarter 1999 in a historical time series file that is updated quarterly in March, June, September, and December.